Garry Kasparov: Early life

-According to Kasparov himself, he was named after United States President Harry Truman, "whom my father admired for taking a strong stand against communism.
-It was a rare name in Russia, until Harry Potter came along."
+When he was seven years old, his father died of leukaemia.
+At the age of twelve, Kasparov, upon the request of his mother Klara and with the consent of the family, adopted Klara's surname Kasparov.
+Kasparov and his family had to flee anti-Armenian pogroms in Baku in January 1990.

 Introduction to chess

 Kasparov began the serious study of chess after he came across a problem set up by his parents and proposed a solution.
-When he was seven years old, his father died of leukaemia.
-At the age of twelve, Kasparov, upon the request of his mother Klara and with the consent of the family, adopted Klara's surname Kasparov, which was done to avoid possible anti-Semitic tensions common in the USSR at the time.

-From age seven, Kasparov attended the Young Pioneer Palace in Baku and, at ten, began training at Mikhail Botvinnik's chess school under coach Vladimir Makogonov.
-Makogonov helped develop Kasparov's positional skills and taught him to play the Caro-Kann Defence and the Tartakower System of the Queen's Gambit Declined.
-Kasparov won the Soviet Junior Championship in Tbilisi in 1976, scoring 7/9 points, at age thirteen.
+From age seven, he attended the Young Pioneer Palace in Baku and, at ten, began training at Mikhail Botvinnik's chess school under coach Vladimir Makogonov.
+When Kasparov was 11, Botvinnik wrote, "The future of chess lies in the hands of this young man."
+Makogonov helped develop Kasparov's positional skills and taught him to play the Caro–Kann Defence and the Tartakower System of the Queen's Gambit Declined.
+Kasparov won the Soviet Junior Championship in Tbilisi in 1976, scoring 7/9 points, at age 13.
 He repeated the feat the following year, winning with a score of 8.5/9.
 He was being coached by Alexander Shakarov during this time.

-In 1978, Kasparov participated in the Sokolsky Memorial tournament in Minsk.
-He had received a special invitation to enter the tournament but took first place and became a chess master.
-Kasparov has stressed that this event was a turning point in his life and that it convinced him to choose chess as his career: "I will remember the Sokolsky Memorial as long as I live", he wrote.
-He has also said that after the victory, he thought he had a very good shot at the world championship.

 Chess career

 Rising up the ranks

-He first qualified for the USSR Chess Championship at age 15 in 1978, the youngest-ever player at that level.
-He won the 64-player Swiss system tournament at Daugavpils on a tie-break over Igor V. Ivanov to capture the sole qualifying place.
+In early 1978, Kasparov participated in the Sokolsky Memorial tournament in Minsk.
+Normally only established masters and local players were invited, but he received a special invitation, and took first place.
+Kasparov said that after the victory, he thought he had a "very good shot" at the world championship.
+He first qualified for the USSR Chess Championship at age 15 in 1978, the youngest-ever player at that level, by winning a 64-player Swiss system tournament at Daugavpils.
+He scored 8.5/17 in that Soviet championship.

-Kasparov rose quickly through the FIDE world rankings.
-Due to an oversight by the Russian Chess Federation, which believed that a grandmaster tournament in Banja Luka, SR Bosnia and Herzegovina (part of Yugoslavia at the time), was for juniors, he participated in that event in 1979 while still unrated.
-He was a replacement for the Soviet defector Viktor Korchnoi, who was originally invited but withdrew due to the threat of a boycott from the Soviets.
-Kasparov won this high-class tournament, emerging with a provisional rating of 2595, enough to catapult him to the top group of chess players (at the time, number 15 in the world).
+Kasparov's first international tournament was in Banja Luka, Yugoslavia, in April 1979 while he was still unrated.
+Kasparov won this high-class tournament by 2 points, emerging with a provisional rating of 2545, enough to rank him equal 40th in the world.
 The next year, 1980, he won the World Junior Chess Championship in Dortmund, West Germany.
 Later that year, he made his debut as the second reserve for the Soviet Union at the Chess Olympiad at Valletta, Malta, and became a Grandmaster.
+He quickly rose up the world rankings: equal 15th in January 1980, sixth in January 1981, equal fourth in July 1981, fourth in January 1982 and second behind Karpov in July 1982.